 Reason8# Insufficiency of Necessary Tools and Resources

-Lack of adequate staff, supplies and the required tools and technologies for the job can make the agents less productive.
+Lack of adequate staff, supplies and the required tools and technologies such as virtual call center solutions, for the job can make the agents less productive.
 If they are not successful in their roles, they might feel unsatisfied.
 It is crucial for call centers to invest in the right technologies to make the agents happier, which in turn would make the customers happy.

 Reason9# Difficult Customers

 Managing difficult and angry customers is a real challenge for the agents.
 It makes them feel depressed if they come across difficult customers frequently.
 Handling annoyed and furious customers and listening to abusive language can hamper their motivation levels and prevent them from keeping calm.

 If the hard work of a person is not rewarded with adequate salary, then he/she might feel underappreciated.
 Hard work and poor wages does not go hand-in-hand.
 Providing bonuses for high performance is a great way to beat call center burnout and motivate the agents.